PhD Candidate, Harvard University

 At Harvard, I am the Executive Director of the Mellon School of Theater and Performance Research.
 I also coordinated the Theater and Performance Colloquium from 2014-2017.

-I received my BA in English and Dramatic Art from the University of North Carolina in 2010 (Highest Distinction, PBK).
-My undergraduate thesis, “The Garden of Pure Sensation: Color Theory and Synesthesia in Virginia Woolf’s To the Lighthouse,” received the highest departmental prize, the Whitfield Award.
+I received my BA in English and Dramatic Art from the University of North Carolina in 2010 and my AM from Harvard in 2014.

 Outside of the academy, I make theater with the New York-based Cacolet Collective and the Durham, NC-based Delta Boys.